-Structure of Still I Rise
+Structure and Form of Still I Rise

 ‘Still I Rise’ is a nine stanza poem that’s separated into uneven sets of lines.
 The first seven stanzas contain four lines, known as quatrains, stanzas eight has six lines and the ninth has nine.
 The first seven stanzas follow a rhyme scheme of ABCB, the eighth: ABABCC and the ninth: ABABCCBBB.

 Within ‘Still I Rise’ Angelou takes a strong and determined tone throughout her writing.
 By addressing her’s, and all marginalized communities’ strengths, pasts, and futures head-on, she’s able to create a very similar mood.
 A reader should walk away from ‘Still Rise’ feeling inspired, joyful, and reinvigorated with courage and strength.

 Poetic Techniques and Figurative Language in Still I Rise